Our Boys (miniseries)

 Our Boys (הנערים, فتیان) is an American-Israeli television miniseries created by Hagai Levi, Joseph Cedar and Tawfik Abu-Wael.
-It focuses on the kidnapping and murder of Mohammed Abu Khdeir, it's investigation and the aftermath.
+It focuses on the kidnapping and murder of Mohammed Abu Khdeir, its investigation and the aftermath.

-It stars Shlomi Elkabetz, Jony Arbid, Adam Gabay, Or Ben-Melech, Ruba Blal Asfour, Eyal Shikartzi, Lior Ashkenazi and Noa Koler.
+It stars Shlomi Elkabetz, Johnny Arbid, Adam Gabay, Or Ben-Melech, Ruba Blal Asfour, Eyal Shikartzi, Lior Ashkenazi and Noa Koler.

 The ten episodes premiered in the United States on August 12, 2019, on HBO.
 It is a co-production between HBO and Keshet Studios.

 Premise

 It follows Simon (Shlomi Elkabetz), an officer of the Shin Bet, assigned to investigate Israeli extremist cells, in the background of the kidnapping and murder of three Israeli teenagers, allegedly committed by militants of the Hamas.

 Meanwhile inside the West Bank, Palestinians are being harassed by Israeli settlers seeking retaliation.
 The Abu Khdeir family lives a somewhat peaceful life in East Jerusalem.
 One night during Ramadan, while waiting for his morning prayer, Mohammed Abu Khdeir (Ram Masarweh) is kidnapped and murdered by three Israeli extremists.

 The crime repercussions affects deeply the never-ending Israeli–Palestinian conflict, resulting in more violent confrontations between Palestinians and the Israeli forces in Jerusalem, and the 2014 Gaza War.